10, 9, 8, 7, 6… This cool Cub Scout activity has all the elements for a fun den meeting or pack meeting: kids, rockets and explosions!

 That's really all you need for the project.
 But to make the canister look like a real rocket, you can print and attach the body, fins and cone.

 The original designs were taken from this site, but you have to resize the images.
 I did that and turned them into printable jpg files for you.
-You can pick the color you want or you can print the black and white version for the boys to decorate themselves.
+You can pick the color you want or you can print the black and white version for the Scouts to decorate themselves.
 Here is an example of the template:

 Downloadable & Printable Templates: